dcgruenig/Minecraft-Vanilla-Sign-Shop-Generator/README.md

 - New visual
 - Sell signs now can sell more than one item
 - Works in Minecraft 1.13+
+- Purchases are now based on radius of players

 ## [1.0.0] - 2015-11-21
 ### Created